-Overcoming painful virginity loss and pain in early intercourse is a very common occurrence.
+Overcoming painful virginity loss and pain in early intercourse is a widespread occurrence.
 Are you a woman who is new to the world of sex, or are you considering having intercourse for the first time?
-Have you recently lost your virginity, and were disappointed to find that you experienced a painful virginity loss?
+Have you recently lost your virginity and were disappointed to find that you experienced a painful virginity loss?
 Has this pain made you afraid of future sexual encounters?
 Have you ever wondered if overcoming painful virginity loss and pain in early intercourse is possible?
-Many women struggle with overcoming painful virginity loss or experience pain in early intercourse, and may feel ashamed that their body isn’t behaving the way they anticipated.
-If this sounds like you, there are a number of possible ways to overcome painful virginity loss and pain in early intercourse.
+Many women struggle with overcoming painful virginity loss or experience pain in early intercourse and may feel ashamed that their body isn’t behaving the way they anticipated.
+If this sounds like you, there are several possible ways to overcome painful virginity loss and pain in early intercourse.

 Overcoming painful virginity loss and pain in early intercourse may make women feel a variety of negative emotions.
-You might think that you are unable to earn anything positive out of the experience for yourself, or that you are not meeting the needs of your partner.
+You might think that you are unable to earn anything positive out of the experience for yourself or that you are not meeting your partner’s needs.
 You may even experience some degree of shame that your body seems to be failing you.
-Your shame could lead you to not want to participate in any sexual activity.
-You may think that you’ve been dealt a bad hand, and your body simply does not respond to sexual activity in the same way that others’ bodies do, leaving you feeling broken, distraught, or hopeless.
+Your shame could lead you not to want to participate in any sexual activity.
+You may think that you’ve been dealt a bad hand, and your body does not respond to sexual activity in the same way that others’ bodies do, leaving you feeling broken, distraught, or hopeless.
 You might feel fear of losing your partner.
-Embarrassment might come up for you if you perceive you are the only one that is experiencing painful intercourse, in which you are not alone.
-Painful intercourse is a very common issue for women especially!
-There are a number of reasons a woman might feel pain during intercourse, particularly during her first time.
+Embarrassment might come up for you if you perceive you are the only one experiencing painful intercourse, in which you are not alone.
+Painful intercourse is a widespread issue for women especially!
+There are many reasons a woman might feel pain during intercourse, particularly during her first time.

 Let’s explore possible reasons for sexual pain.
-One possible cause of sexual pain may be the hymen, or the small membrane at the entrance of the vaginal canal.
+One possible cause of sexual pain may be the hymen or the small membrane at the entrance of the vaginal canal.
 The hymen used to be considered a mark of virginity.
-However, in truth, the hymen does not disappear or break, it just stretches open.
+However, in truth, the hymen does not disappear or break; it just stretches open.
 Although many might make the argument that even stretching the hymen for the first time shouldn’t hurt (since it doesn’t actually “pop” or “tear”), it is still possible to feel physical pain when it stretches for the first time, and in turn a lot of emotional pain, the first time.
-This doesn’t automatically mean that the woman or her partner is not careful, or that there is something “wrong” with the woman.
+This doesn’t automatically mean that the woman or her partner is not careful or something “wrong” with the woman.
 Below you will find different versions of what your hymen might look like.

 The membrane that covers the hymen in childhood should wear away on its own, but this is not the case for all women.
-There are a number of factors that contribute to the stretching of the hymen such as exercise during childhood, masturbation, or tampon use, for example.
+Many factors contribute to the stretching of the hymen, such as exercise during childhood, masturbation, or tampon use.
 Typically, you won’t feel your hymen stretching.
 However, for some women, it can be painful.

-In rare cases, some women are born with abnormal hymens, such as imperforate, separate, or microperforate hymens.
+Some women are born with abnormal hymens in rare cases, such as imperforate, separate, or microperforated hymens.
 In these cases, openings do not allow adequate space for the penetration of a penis, finger, or object without pain.
 Penetration might feel like a stinging sensation.
 If you suspect your hymen might fall into these categories, take a look with a mirror, the same way you might have done around puberty.
-Check if the opening looks abnormally small, or if you see a thin piece of skin across the center.
-These can be corrected by minor surgeries, and are not serious.
+Check if the opening looks abnormally small or if you see a thin piece of skin across the center.
+These can be corrected by minor surgeries and are not serious.

 Out of Shape Pelvic Floor Muscles

 Ideally, the pain should not occur by the second or third time having intercourse as your pelvic floor muscles begin to “get in shape” for sexual intercourse.
 If you are concerned you might have a painful virginity loss or have already experienced such, consider exercising the pelvic floor muscles yourself with one or two fingers or with dilators.
 Many women find these methods more comfortable, as they can exercise the muscles at their own pace.
-When doing so, it is helpful to be in a state of arousal as well as having proper lubrication as this prepares the muscles to be used in the way you want them to be.
-If you have worked out your pelvic floor using your fingers, dilators, penis, or other objects and you’re still experiencing pain, you may be facing something more than out of shape muscles.
+When doing so, it is helpful to be in a state of arousal and have proper lubrication as this prepares the muscles to be used in the way you want them to be.
+If you have worked out your pelvic floor using your fingers, dilators, penis, or other objects and you’re still experiencing pain, you may be facing something more than out-of-shape muscles.

 Genito-Pelvic Pain/Penetration Disorder